About LMI For All

-Since 2015 when LMI for All received the go-ahead from UKCES Commissioners to enter a full project phase, the team have been working with the remit to update the database, engage more stakeholders and expand LMI for All’s reach.
-Work on LMI for All is continuing with funding from the Department for Education and we are looking at ways to expand the database.
+Since 2015 when LMI for All received the go-ahead to enter a full project phase, the team have been working with the remit to update the database, engage more stakeholders and expand LMI for All’s reach.
+Work on LMI for All is continuing with funding from the Department for Education and we are currently looking at ways to expand the database.
 The LMI for All service is funded by the Department for Education.
 Some of our upcoming work includes: